cuttlesoft/mean-workshop/README.md

   - Add custom filter to reverse note order in list (order newest to oldest)
   - Clear form when note is created
   - Clear form with "Cancel" button

+### 10. Presentation!

+You can view the PDF for the workshop presentation [here](https://github.com/cuttlesoft/mean-workshop/blob/workshop/Workshop.pdf).

 <!-- When working on your project, feel free to start from Scratch! -->